Altmerian/Altmerian/README.md

 Hi 👋 My name is Pavel Shakhlovich
 ==================================

-Pragmatic Software Developer
+I am a Pragmatic Software Developer
 ---------------------------

 I like coding and learning new technologies.
 My main expertise is back-end web development, Java, and Cloud.

-* 🌍  I'm based in Tbilisi, Georgia
+* 🌍  Based in Tbilisi, Georgia
 * 🤝  Open to collaborating on Interesting Projects
 * ⚡  I care about what I craft